 If you have a 30% to 100% disability rating and you have dependents, including children and dependent parents, your compensation rate goes up.
 Returning to John’s example, his 80% disability rating would get him $1,444 (effective December 1, 2020) if he was not married and did not have any dependents.
 But since he is married and has a dependent child, he receives $1,922.
 At the 80% disability rating each additional child under 18 adds an additional $69 a month.
 If his spouse was receiving Aid and Attendance to help out with the caretaking, they would receive an additional $129.
 It’s important to let the VA know of any changes to your marital status or dependents.
 If a child turns 18 and moves out of of the home this could impact the amount of benefits you receive.
 (Another caveat: if your children are over 18 and were found to be permanently unable to support themselves before they turned 18, or are in college, you may still be eligible to receive some compensation.)
 For up-to-date compensation rates and more details, consult the VA.gov page on 2021 Veterans disability compensation rates.

 We haven’t talked about Special Monthly Compensation yet.
-For veterans with severe disabilities, SMC supplements or replaces your monthly compensation rate altogether.
-In brief, if your disability qualified you for SMC-K, you will receive an additional $111 monthly payment.
+For veterans with severe disabilities, SMC supplements or replaces your monthly disability rating altogether.
+So if your disability qualified you for SMC-K, you will receive an additional $111 monthly payment.
 If you qualify for SMC-L through SMC-S, the Special Monthly Compensation rate will replace your regular payment.
 Don’t worry, the new SMC amount will be a higher amount than what you were previously receiving.
 To learn more about eligibility, have a look at our extensive guide to Special Monthly Compensation.

-Need help calculating your disability rating?
+Need a little more help understanding VA Math and your disability rating?
 The VA-accredited claims agents at the Rep for Vets have helped countless veterans across the United States navigate the claims process and get the benefits they deserve.
 To schedule a free consultation, give us a call at 1-888-573-7838, or fill out this quick form to get started.
 We look forward to learning about your unique situation and helping out in any way we can.

 Appendix 1: Combined Ratings Table